Lost Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Find Lost Traffic Ticket Information

 The Arizona Motor Vehicle Division (MVD) can help you if you can't use the online ticket search tool and aren't sure which county or city you were ticketed in.
 You can contact the AZ MVD directly.
 As long as you can provide basic information such as your name and Arizona driver's license number, a representative can provide you with information related to your traffic citation.

-Setting aside the statewide online ticket search tool and AZ MVD options, your first step to replacing your lost Arizona traffic ticket is to determine where you were ticketed.
+Setting aside the statewide online ticket search tool and AZ MVD options, your first step to replacing your lost Arizona traffic ticket is to determine where you were ticketed or cited for your traffic violation.
 Knowing where you received the traffic citation will help you determine which court (county or city) is responsible for handling your case.

-NOTE: If you don't know the city or county in which you were ticketed, contact the Arizona MVD for assistance.
+NOTE: If you don't know the city or county in which you were ticketed, contact the Arizona MVD for assistance to help locate your lost ticket.

 If you are sure of the city or county in which you were ticketed, you can contact that city or county court to begin retrieving your lost Arizona citation information.

-Drivers can find website information for most county (and some city) courts using the Arizona Courts Locator tool.
+Drivers who can't find ticket can find website information for most county (and some city) courts using the Arizona Courts Locator tool.
 Some websites include information on how to search for a lost AZ traffic ticket or obtain a replacement; others simply provide contact information so you can speak with a representative.

 If you can't find the website or contact information for your county or city court, contact the AZ MVD for assistance.